andythai/cse134b/readme.md

 We used TrackJS to automatically log errors and to check if javascript is loaded in the user browser, and if not, it outputs an error to us.

+When attempting to load our page as an extension.
+Chrome does not recognize icons if we list them as an array But if we do not list them as an array, the page does not pass the lighthouse test.
+We left it as an array, so that it would pass the test.

 Screenshots are available at:
 https://b-b2dcd.firebaseapp.com/markup_masters_trackjs.png
 https://b-b2dcd.firebaseapp.com/trackjs1.png